SaptarshiSarkar12/Drifty/Website/app/docs/Contributing.md

-# Contributing for the first time?
-We've got you covered
+# Contributing to Drifty

+Drifty is an Open-Source project, and we encourage contributions from the community.
 Thank you for considering and taking the time to contribute!
-The following are the guidelines for contributing to this project
+The following are the guidelines for contributing to this project.

 ## Code of Conduct